shiyanhui/libcsp/docs/content/building/_index.md

 ## Libcsp CLI

-Libcsp CLI `cspcli` is mainly used to analyze the ouputs of libcsp plugin and generates the configuration file `config.c`.
+Libcsp CLI `cspcli` is mainly used to analyze the outputs of libcsp plugin and generates the configuration file `config.c`.

 ```text